axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 **Security:**

-The operator cannot steal tokens directly, but can modify settings that affect the Interchain Token Service.
+The operator cannot steal tokens directly, but it can modify critical settings that affect your asset's integration to ITS, including flow limits.
 Use trusted channels and addresses only.

 **Note:** The deployer account (caller of `linkToken`) must also be secure, as it has the authority to initiate token linking operations and Operators.